-On February 25, 2022, a purported shareholder class action captioned as City Of Miami Fire Fighters' And Police Officers' Retirement Trust v.
-Cerence Inc. et al. (the "Securities Action") was filed in the United States District Court for the District of Massachusetts, naming the Company and two of its former officers as defendants.
+On February 25, 2022, a purported shareholder class action captioned as City Of Miami Fire Fighters' and Police Officers' Retirement Trust v.
+Cerence Inc., et al. (the "Securities Action") was filed in the United States District Court for the District of Massachusetts, naming the Company and two of its former officers as defendants.
 Following the court's selection of a lead plaintiff and lead counsel, an amended complaint was filed on July 26, 2022.
 The plaintiff claims to be suing on behalf of anyone who purchased the Company's common stock between November 16, 2020 and February 4, 2022.
-The lawsuit alleges that material misrepresentations and/or omissions of material fact regarding the Company's operations, financial performance and prospects were made in the Company's public disclosures during the period from November 16, 2020 to February 4, 2022, in violation of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended, and Rule 10b-5 promulgated thereunder.
+The lawsuit alleges that material misrepresentations and/or omissions of material fact regarding the Company's operations, financial performance and prospects were made in the Company's public disclosures during the period from November 16, 2020 to February 4, 2022, in violation of Sections 10(b) and 20(a) of the Exchange Act and Rule 10b-5 promulgated thereunder.
 The plaintiff seeks unspecified monetary damages on behalf of the putative class and an award of costs and expenses, including attorney's fees.
 On September 9, 2022, the defendants in the Securities Action moved to dismiss the action in its entirety.
-That motion is now fully briefed but it has not yet been resolved.
-We intend to defend the claims vigorously.
-Given the uncertainty of litigation, the preliminary stage of the case, and the legal standards that must be met for, among other things, class certification and success on the merits, we cannot estimate the reasonably possible loss or range of loss that may result from this action.
+On March 25, 2024, the court granted in part and denied in part the motion to dismiss, dismissing certain of the alleged misrepresentations and omissions while allowing claims challenging certain other alleged misrepresentations and omissions to proceed.
+On April 15, 2024, the defendants filed their answer to the amended complaint.
+On August 14, 2024, the parties conducted a mediation and thereafter the parties agreed to settle the matter for \$30.0 million, subject to court approval.
+On September 18, 2024, the Court granted preliminary approval of the settlement and scheduled a final settlement approval hearing on December 16, 2024.
+The entire settlement amount is being funded by insurance proceeds.
+As of September 30,